-Drawing data from 64 sources, the 2018 Release includes five years of data from 2013 to 2017.
+Drawing data from 64 sources, the 2021 Release includes seven years of data from 2013 to 2020.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-Connecticut’s largest improvement occurred in the Environmental & Occupational Health domain, which increased by 15.6% between 2013-17.
+Connecticut’s largest improvement occurred in the Incident & Information Management domain, which increased by 23.6% between 2013-20.

-The state’s lowest health security level in 2017 occurred in Healthcare Delivery with a value of 6.0.
+The state’s lowest health security level in 2020 occurred in Health Care Delivery with a value of 5.3.